mnot/I-D/json-home/draft.md

 ## Resolving Templated Links

-A URI can be derived from a Templated Link by treating the "href-template" value as a Level 3 URI Template {{RFC6570}}, using the "href-vars" property to fill the template.
+A URI can be derived from a Templated Link by treating the "hrefTemplate" value as a Level 3 URI Template {{RFC6570}}, using the "hrefVars" property to fill the template.

-The "href-vars" property, in turn, is an object that acts as a mapping between variable names available to the template and absolute URIs that are used as global identifiers for the semantics and syntax of those variables.
+The "hrefVars" property, in turn, is an object that acts as a mapping between variable names available to the template and absolute URIs that are used as global identifiers for the semantics and syntax of those variables.